-Susan Bergtraum is President of the New York State School Boards Association.
+Susan Bergtraum is the immediate past president of the New York State School Boards Association.
 NYSSBA provides advocacy, training and information to school boards in support of their mission to govern the state’s public schools.
 The NYSSBA Board establishes policies to supervise, control and direct the business of the Association.
-As president she chairs the NYSSBA board’s Executive Committee.

-Bergtram was first vice president and Area 11 Director of NYSSBA, representing Nassau County.
+Bergtram served as president, and vice president and Area 11 Director of NYSSBA, representing Nassau County.
 She has chaired the following committees: the Policy and Bylaws Committee (five times), the Operations Committee (twice), the Awards (formerly Distinguished Service Award) Committee and Task Force on Student Health and Safety.
 She was a member of the Investment Advisory Committee and Task Force on Cost Containment.
 She was the board liaison to the Resolutions Committee and the Council of Local School Boards Associations (COLSBA).

 Bergtraum has been a member of the Nassau BOCES Board member since 2006.
 She was elected vice president in 2014 and formerly served as district clerk.
 She was a member of the East Williston Board from 1991 to 2006, where she served as president and vice president.
 She is the co-founder and a trustee of the East Williston Education Foundation, as well as a trustee of the Wheatley Scholarship Fund.